coastal-science/coastal-science.github.io/content/blog/graduation_olivia.md

   - unsupervised learning

 banner: https://www.sfu.ca/~rjoy/images/OliviaMu.png
+banner_align: wrap-left # options: 'wrap-left', 'wrap-right' or remove for none
 # description: "This tutorial will show you how to create a simple theme in Hugo.
 I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content."
 authors:
   - Ruth Joy